 The OpenGL rendering classes require that you have a extension binding library and one rendering library.
 A windowing library is not needed except for some optional tests.

-VTK-m supports all majors platforms (Windows, Linux, OSX), and uses CMake to generate all the build rules for the project.
+VTK-m supports all major platforms (Windows, Linux, OSX), and uses CMake to generate all the build rules for the project.
 The VTK-m source code is available from the VTK-m download page or by directly cloning the [VTK-m git repository].

 The basic procedure for building VTK-m is to unpack the source, create a build directory, run CMake in that build directory (pointing to the source) and then build.
 Here are some example *nix commands for the process (individual commands may vary).